gauravyadav21/Item-Catalog/README.md

 # Item Catalog
 ## Introduction
-<p>This is a python module that creates a website and JSON API for a list of items grouped into a category.
-Users can edit or delete items they've creating.
-Adding items, deleteing items and editing items requiring logging in with Google+ or Facebook.</p>
+<p>This is a python module that queries a database for items on restaurant menus and then dynamically generates complete menus in the form of web pages and API endpoints.
+This module uses Flask framework to develop the application.
+Users can edit or delete items they've created.
+Adding, deleteing and editing items require oauth2 authorization.</p>
 <h2>Instructions</h2>
 <ul type="disc">
   <li><h3>Setup</h3></li>